Kyle Fortune is an automotive journalist at Edmunds.

 Is the 2024 Mercedes-Benz EQE SUV a good car?

 There's a lot to consider if you're wondering whether the 2024 Mercedes-Benz EQE SUV is a good car.
-Our consumer reviews show that the 2024 EQE SUV gets an average rating of 5 stars out of 5 (based on 7 reviews).
 Safety scores, fuel economy, cargo capacity and feature availability should all be factors in determining whether the 2024 EQE SUV is a good car for you.
-Learn more
+Check back soon for the official Edmunds Rating from our expert testing team Learn more

 How much should I pay for a 2024 Mercedes-Benz EQE SUV?

-The least-expensive 2024 Mercedes-Benz EQE SUV is the 2024 Mercedes-Benz EQE SUV EQE 350+ 4dr SUV (electric DD).
-Including destination charge, it arrives with a Manufacturer's Suggested Retail Price (MSRP) of about $77,900.
+The least-expensive 2024 Mercedes-Benz EQE SUV is the 2024 Mercedes-Benz EQE SUV AMG EQE 4dr SUV AWD (electric DD).
+Including destination charge, it arrives with a Manufacturer's Suggested Retail Price (MSRP) of about $109,300.

 Other versions include: